ZiweiMEI/HDNPIV/README.md

 # Nonlinear Endogenous Effect with High-Dimensional Covariates

-This is the github repo for the uniform inference for nonlinear endogenous effects with high-dimensional covariates using double bias correction by Fan et al. (2023).
+This is the github repo for the uniform inference for nonlinear endogenous effects with high-dimensional covariates using double bias correction by the following paper:

+Qingliang Fan, Zijian Guo, Ziwei Mei, Cun-Hui Zhang (2023): "[Uniform Inference for Nonlinear Endogenous Treatment Effects with High-Dimensional Covariates](http://arxiv.org/abs/2310.08063)".

 ## Required packages